How do I pick the best food for my cat’s health?

 If you can, start your cat on a raw diet or cook for them at home.
-There are also companies like Paw’s Cafe which make homemade cat food.
+There are also companies like Paw’s Cafe and Natural Pet Pantry that make homemade cat food.
 If you are against feeding raw food or your cat doesn’t tolerate it, raw foods can also be cooked.
 Crock pots and steamers are ideal for this.
 Although you can always throw it in a frying pan.

 If you feed a raw diet make sure you use a commercial product that is frozen or if you make your own freeze it before using it to kill of any potential parasites.

 In cats if you make a cooked food, you must add a supplement with taurine to it.
 Cats will die without taurine and while they get enough on raw food there is a debate on if they get enough from cooked.
 To be safe always add some to homemade cooked food.
 Commercial foods already add it.